Mixture Quantiles Estimated by Constrained Linear Regression: Introduction

-To fit the model, we propose to minimize the distance between the sample quantile function and the model at sample probabilities (confidence levels\footnote{Both terms are used in this paper.}).
-The distance is determined by the type of error function we choose.
-We formulate the estimation problem as a constrained linear regression.
-This approach differs from existing ones.
-The minimum quantile distance estimation \citep{LaRiccia2,Millar, Gilchrist2007quantile} minimizes the difference between the sample quantile function and the model.
-Such approach is also widely studied in the literature of minimum Wasserstein distance (Kantorovich–Rubinstein distance) estimator \citep{Bassetti2,Bassetti, Bernton}.
-However, the difference is an integral in the unit interval rather than at sample probabilities.
-Maximum likelihood estimation (MLE) is inconvenient to use for our model since it requires the derivative of the inverse of sum of quantile functions.
-Moreover, the optimization problems of mentioned approaches are nonconvex.
-In contrast, our formulation of linear regression with linear constraints is a convex optimization problem allowing for efficient computation with powerful convex programming solvers.
-One more method having efficient optimization, \cite{LaRiccia1}, uses only a fixed number of quantiles.
-Moment fitting and the analogous L-moment fitting \citep{Hosking,Karvanen} requires calculating unstable high-order moments of the data.
-We show that L-moment fitting can be incorporated into our framework as a linear constraint.
-The quantile regression approach in \cite{Peng2023factor} considers a different objective function which is equivalent to the sum of continuous ranked probability score \citep{Matheson1976score}.
-If there is only one basis function in the model, our proposed estimation method reduces to estimating the location and scale parameters of a distribution by weighted least squares regression \citep{Ogawa,Lloyd}.
-Using a similar method, \cite{Kratz1996qqpareto} estimates the tail index of Pareto distribution with logarithm-transformed data.
+To fit the model, we minimize the distance between the sample quantile function and the model evaluated at sample probabilities.
+The specific distance depends on the chosen error norm.
+We formulate the estimation as a constrained linear regression problem, which differs from existing formulations.
+Minimum quantile distance estimators \citep{LaRiccia2, Millar, Gilchrist2007quantile} minimize the difference between the sample quantile function and the model, where the distance is expressed as an integral over the unit interval.
+Related work on minimum Wasserstein (Kantorovich–Rubinstein) distance estimators is surveyed in \cite{Bassetti2, Bassetti, Bernton}.
+Maximum likelihood estimation is inconvenient for our model because it requires differentiating the inverse of a sum of quantile functions, and the resulting optimization problems are typically nonconvex.
+In contrast, our linear-regression formulation with linear constraints yields a convex optimization problem that can be solved efficiently with modern convex-programming solvers.
+Another efficient method, \cite{LaRiccia1}, uses only a fixed number of quantiles.
+Moment fitting and L-moment fitting \citep{Hosking, Karvanen} require computation of higher-order moments that can be unstable; we show how L-moment constraints can be incorporated into our framework as linear constraints.
+The quantile regression approach in \cite{Peng2023factor} optimizes a different objective, which is equivalent to the sum of continuous ranked probability scores \citep{Matheson1976score}.
+When the model contains only one basis function, our estimator reduces to estimating location and scale by weighted least squares \citep{Ogawa, Lloyd}.
+Using a similar idea, \cite{Kratz1996qqpareto} estimates the tail index of a Pareto distribution using log-transformed data. \cite{alvarez2023quantile} studies mixture quantile models and estimates parameters via a sieve-like generalized method of L-moments, which is related to but distinct from our $L_2$-based error measure.

+We employ constraints and regularization in the regression formulation to improve out-of-sample performance on small datasets.
+A cardinality constraint can limit the maximum number of basis functions selected from a large candidate set; mixed-integer linear programming (MILP) solvers are effective for such problems.
+We compare the numerical performance of our algorithm with LASSO regression \citep{Santosa1986lasso, Tibshirani1996lasso}.